Michael J. Labellarte, M.D.

 Is OCD hard to treat?
 Do people ‘recover’?

-I know how to treat this condition with medication but am fortunate to work with two incredibly talented CBD/ERP providers, Dr. Theresa Shank, and Dr. Magda Rodriguez.
+I know how to treat this condition with medication but am fortunate to work with two incredibly talented CBD/ERP providers, Dr. Theresa Shank, Dr. Sam Greenberg, and Dr. Meghan Kyle.
 Together and individually, we have helped people that have improved and even eliminated OCD distress.
 While it is difficult to treat, it is equally rewarding when symptoms are alleviated.

 Is OCD genetic?